Why It’s Done

 For femoral cardiac catheterization (groin):

-Within two days after the procedure, gradually increase your activities until you reach your normal activity level
+- Within 2 days after the procedure, gradually increase your activities until you reach your normal activity level

 Ask your doctor when it is safe to: